0xProject/0x-relayer-registry/README.md

 # 0x Project Registry

 A collection of relayers built on [0x](https://0xproject.com/) and their corresponding metadata.
-Al

-All address keys follow the [EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).

-Submit PRs to add a relayer.
-Relayers must be live on at lest one test network to be added.
+Addition to this repository is not a requirement to use the 0x Protocol.
+It's intended to make it easier for traders and developers to find [SRA-Compliant](https://github.com/0xProject/standard-relayer-api/blob/master/README.md) Relayers and take advantage of networked liquidity, as well as for users to find a relayer to start trading on.

 ## Usage

-Clone this repo and import projects.json into your own project.
+Clone this repo and import relayers.json into your own project.

 Entries that have values for `sra_http_endpoint` or `sra_ws_endpoint` comply with the [Standard Relayer API](https://github.com/0xProject/standard-relayer-api/blob/master/README.md).
 These endpoints can be easily queried using [0x Connect](https://github.com/0xProject/0x-monorepo/tree/development/packages/connect).